 This foam comfort layer is separated into two pieces for each side of the bed.
 It is made with memory foam on one side and PlushFit foam on the opposite side.
 Here is how Sleep Number describes this comfort layer:

-Ergonomic, reversible design lets you individualize your comfort.
-Conforming memory foam reverses to PlushFit foam featuring seven zones for superior pressure relief and gentle support where you need it most: head, shoulders, lower back, hips, knees, lower legs, and feet.
+Ergonomic, reversible design lets people individualize their comfort.
+Conforming memory foam reverses to PlushFit foam featuring seven zones for superior pressure relief and gentle support where people need it most: head, shoulders, lower back, hips, knees, lower legs, and feet.

-The foam layer comes in two separate pieces (no matter what size you get) so that each person can flip it to their preferred foam side – PlushFit or memory foam.
+The foam layer comes in two separate pieces (no matter what size people get) so that each person can flip it to their preferred foam side – PlushFit or memory foam.

 The I-10 mattress is made with a polyester/polypropylene blend fabric that is designed to be soft and breathable (same fabric as the I-8 model).